PublicAPIs-dev/intuit-api/docs/getting-started/graphql-ide/insomnia.md

 Everything is ready to go.
 Select **Send** to send the test query.

-The first time you send a query, Insomnia will ask you to sign in to your sandbox QuickBooks Online company.
+The first time you send a query, Insomnia will ask you to sign in to your QuickBooks Online company.
 Follow the on-screen steps to connect them.

 You'll see access tokens in the **OAuth 2.0** tab.
 Use these to test code and queries in Insomnia.